+3.2 Residents must be able to raise their complaints in any way and with any member of staff.
+All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
+Yes Our internal training package which has utilised some of the HOS guidance supports staff to ensure they are aware of the correct process and complaints are dealt with as such.
+Mandatory training module for all staff and utilisation of 'Clever Nelly' which offers the business assurance around the level of understanding of complaint management.
 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Yes We record service requests and monitor those contacts that have not become a formal complaint for opportunities for learning.
-Triage report shows contacts that have told us that they do not wish us to progress with a complaint.
-We recognised during 2023/24 that our volumes of complaints were comparatively lower than some of our peers and have focused on ensuring everything is accurately logged.
-This has seen a significant increase in the number of complaints since April 2024.
-However, we are still dealing with these in line with the Code requirements.
+Yes Our volume of complaints has increased by 224% this year.
+Quarterly deep diving exercise on the TSM data (which supports us to understand if complaints are being progressed accordingly) .
+We do not view the increase in the volume of complaints as a negative and use all complaints as an opportunity to learn and improve.
+The increase in volume of complaints is reflective of our adapted approach to ensuring all complaints are logged as such and investigated accordingly.
 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the two-stage process, what will happen at each stage, and the timeframes for responding.
 The policy must also be published on the landlord's website.
-Yes Policy and website.
-Policy is on the website.
-Leaflet and website give guidance on the process in simple and clear terms.
-Update policy on website and leaflet and web pages.
+Yes Policy section 3.18 Policy available on website, leaflets, social media and regularly published in customer publications.

 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Yes Policy section 6.2 - Annual report to tenants.
-Policy section 7.3 We signpost customers to the HO in leaflets, newsletters, online and by placing HO posters in our communal areas.
+Yes Policy section 6.1 and 7.3 We signpost customers to the HOS in leaflets, newsletters, online and by placing HO posters in our communal areas.
 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
 Yes Policy section 2.4 We will not prevent a customer from being accompanied if they wish and encourage customers to appoint a third party to act on their behalf if it can help to resolve the issue quicker for them.
 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
 Yes Policy section 7.3 We regularly seek guidance and advice from the HO to try and resolve issues in the right way.
 If the customer remains dissatisfied with our investigation into their complaint, they can also contact the HO to review our handling of it for them.
 We signpost customers to the HO in leaflets, newsletters, online and by placing HO posters in our communal areas.
-A customer can also contact the HO at any time while going through our internal complaints process to seek advice or guidance
+A customer can also contact the HO at any time while going through our internal complaints process to seek advice or guidance.